 This is a very common query from local parents and friends.
-I think eight or nine years old is about the youngest age when children are likely to have the finger strength, concentration and ability to stay still long enough to practise and get the most out of lessons.
+I think around eight years old is about the youngest age when children are likely to have the finger strength, concentration and ability to stay still long enough to practise and get the most out of lessons.
+I have had some successful students start at age seven but it depends on the child

 I've had phone calls from parents of children as young as four years asking this question.
-I've advised them to wait before they pursue the guitar idea and instead focus on their child learning about music, perhaps with percussion and keyboard instruments.
+I've advised them to focus on their child learning about music, perhaps with percussion and keyboard instruments.
 More important than anything though is listening to lots of music - just have the radio on!
 That's what hooked me many years ago.
+I find that songs that I must have heard on the radio when I was only four or five years old are imprinted in my memory.
+To assist this, I am starting exciting new music sessions for under fives and their parents/carers called 'Sing Sing Play Along'.
+It will be interesting to see which of the young children want to learn the guitar in years to come!

 If your child is younger than eleven you will probably need to buy them a smaller guitar, where the scale length of the neck and the body are shorter than the usual.
 Then as they get older they will need a full size and full length guitar.
 There is more choice in acoustic guitars than there has even been and I can offer advice on the options out there.
 It's important to get the right body size even in a full size guitar - this can be more important that length sometimes.
 Some guitar bodies can be too large for some smaller people (adults as well as children).